 Think about Lucid Dreaming, and focus on the dream you want to have.
 Try and see it in your minds eye.
 The key here is to only move to turn the alarm off, and then go right back to your sleeping position.
 But you must stay focused and aware in your head.
 Let your body go to sleep and drift off, but keep yourself focused on the dreaming world.

-You will enter a dream much faster than you would if you were doing it cold from being awake with the Wake Induced Lucid Dream method.
+You will enter a dream much faster than you would if you were doing it cold from being awake with the wake induced method.

 Because you are targeting the REM stage of your sleep, it is much more likely that you’ll have a dream, and that it will be Lucid.